Welcome to Potter Clarkson LLP's Privacy Notice for Candidates

 If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact our data protection officer (DPO) in writing.

 We have appointed a data protection officer (DPO) to oversee compliance with this privacy notice.
-If you have any questions about this privacy notice or concerns about how we handle your personal information, please contact the DPO, who is Philip Morris at firstname.lastname@example.org.
+If you have any questions about this privacy notice or concerns about how we handle your personal information, please contact the DPO, who is Andrew Argyle at firstname.lastname@example.org.
 If we are unable to resolve your concerns, you may make a complaint to the relevant supervisory authority for data protection issues which, in the UK, is the Information Commissioner’s Office (ICO).